Kyphoplasty treatment for back hump caused by Osteoporosis is a surgical procedure. It can be used to remedy fragility fractures of the spine.

 Sources: Courtney W. Brown, MD and Douglas C. Wong, MD; Spine health.org and Kyphon.com

-If you want to read the latest research about Kyphoplasty, just click on Kyphoplasty treatment or you can shop Amazon for:
+If you want to read other research about Kyphoplasty, you can shop Amazon for:

 Here are sites that offer additional information: